How We Scaled a Store’s Facebook Ads From $300/Month to $300,000/Month in Ad Spend

 The business who can pay the most to acquire the customer wins.

 The lower you can set your ROAS, the greater your chance in scaling your Facebook ads.
 The business who can pay the most to acquire the customer wins.
-Set the lowest ROAS goal that you can early on to keep yourself in business.
+Business is all about getting more from the customer than you paid to acquire them.
+I advise brands to set the lowest ROAS goal that you can early on to keep yourself in business.
 As data comes in this can be adjusted accordingly.

-An accurate measurement of ROAS becomes less valuable when you market on multiple channels.
-ROAS is also less reliable due to cookie blocking, user preferences on the platform, law, and device settings.
+In-platform ROAS is faulty when you market on multiple channels.
+Klaviyo will claim a x10 return, Google Ads a x5 return, and Meta a x2 return, but if you turn of Meta ads, everything else cuts in half.
+ROAS is further unreliable due to cookie blocking, user preferences on the platform, law, and device settings.

-To keep marketing profitable without the dependency on a pixel, there are three metrics every ecommerce business needs for optimal use of their money:
+To keep marketing profitable without the dependency on a pixel, there are four metrics every ecommerce business needs for optimal use of their money:

 1. New customer ROAS (ncROAS) measures efficiency.